philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 These elements could be targeted via JavaScript like so:

 {% highlightjs %}
-// Matches all button instances document.querySelectorAll("%button");
+// Matches both elements above document.querySelectorAll("%button");
 {% endhighlightjs %}